ralph-uy-aes/homelab/tryhackme/fundamental-skills/linux-fundamentals-I.md

 3. `>`: Redirector, takes output from one command and direct it elsewhere
 	- `echo <content> > <file>`: Puts the content into whatever file is specified (overwrites)
 4. `>>`: The same as `>`, but appends the output instead of overwriting

+#### Summary
+- I learned about the UNIX family of operating systems, the pros and cons of using Linux, and various fundamental commands within all UNIX systems.
+Basic commands like cat, echo, ls and more intermediate commands like find and grep were discussed.
+Finally, shell operators were also discussed.